Cream (band): Disraeli Gears (1967)

 The band first visited the US in March 1967 to play nine dates at the RKO 58th Street Theatre in New York City.
-There was little impact, as impresario Murray the K placed them at the bottom of a six-act bill that performed three times per date, eventually reducing the band to one song per concert.
+Their impact was small, as impresario Murray the K placed them at the bottom of a six-act bill that performed three times per date, eventually reducing the band to one song per concert.

 They returned to record Disraeli Gears in New York between 11 and 15 May 1967.
 This, the band's second album, was released in November 1967 and reached the top five in the charts on both sides of the Atlantic.
-Produced by Felix Pappalardi (who later co-founded the Cream-influenced hard rock band Mountain) and engineer Tom Dowd, it was recorded at Atlantic Studios in New York.
+Produced by Felix Pappalardi (who later co-founded the Cream-influenced hard rock band Mountain) and engineer Tom Dowd, it was recorded at Atlantic Studios in New York City.

 Disraeli Gears is often considered to be the band's defining effort, successfully blending psychedelic British rock with American blues.

-Disraeli Gears also included "Sunshine of Your Love", which became the group's highest-charting song, peaking at number five on the U.S. Billboard Hot 100.
+It also included "Sunshine of Your Love", which became the group's highest-charting song, peaking at number five on the U.S. Billboard Hot 100.
+The album was originally slated for release in the summer of 1967, but the record label opted to scrap the planned cover and repackage it with a new psychedelic cover, designed by artist Australian Martin Sharp who also wrote the lyrics for "Tales of Brave Ulysees", and the resulting changes delayed its release for several months.
+The cover was remarkable for the time, with a psychedelic design patterned over a publicity photo of the trio.